leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ## Aggregates

-Let's start with a really basic model for the project aggregate.
+Let's start with a simple model for the project aggregate.

 ```csharp
 public class Project : IAggregateRoot<SId<Project>>